nmaggioni/r710-fan-controller/README.md

 # Dell R710 Fan Control Script

 > A temperature-based fan speed controller for Dell servers (tested on an R710, should work with most PowerEdges).
+Supports both local and remote hosts.

 - [Dell R710 Fan Control Script](#dell-r710-fan-control-script)